 Check the schedule for the fifth day and enjoy following the races!

-With 18 Group races divided in five days of Royal Ascot, it’s common to see some of the previous winners coming back year after year.
-The next table presents the winners of the Ascot Gold Cup for the last ten years.
+With 19 Group races divided in five days of Royal Ascot, it’s common to see some of the previous winners coming back year after year.
+The next table presents the winners of the Ascot Gold Cup from recent years.

 |2008||Yeats||7||Johnny Murtagh||Aidan O’Brien||4:21.14|